sebsauvage/Shaarli/doc/md/Plugin-System.md

 First, chose a plugin name, such as `demo_plugin`.

 Under `plugin` folder, create a folder named with your plugin name.
-Then create a <plugin_name>.php file in that folder.
+Then create a <plugin_name>.meta file and a <plugin_name>.php file in that folder.

 You should have the following tree view: